steveash/steveash.github.io/about/index.md

 comments: false
 ---

-By day I am a Software Architect for ARGO Data.
-I lead the "Skunkworks" R&D team.
-We work on interesting problems in banking and health care using distributed systems, artificial intelligence, natural language processing, and data mining.

-Here are some problems that I've worked on:

-* Determining if two medical records refer to the same real world person using tons of data mined reference information (about names, cultures, phonetics), a bajillion heuristics, and some fancy math.
-This is running in production in numerous health care facilities in Texas, Oklahoma, New York, and California.
-* Building a better address parser using modern machine learning and NLP (patented).
+I work as the lead of the Analytic Sciences Group (ASG), the R&D team for ARGO Data.
+We work across ARGO to use data science to solve challenging problems in banking and healthcare.
+We have a few PhDs and MSs to execute both the research and development of production-ready components.
+ARGO is a software vendor, and our solutions run in multiple customer installations across a number of products.
+Our interest and core competency is in natural language processing, data mining, and predictive modeling.
+In addition to leading the team, I have a passion and background in software engineering and architecture.
+I have built numerous distributed, high-volume transaction processing systems, and provide architecture guidance and project bootstrapping for a number of projects across the company.

+### Technology

+* **Language expertise**: Java, Python, Groovy, C#/.NET, C++14, SQL
+* **Data Mining, Machine Learning**: jPMML, Mallet, scikit-learn, NumPy, Pandas, Matlib, KNIME, Weka, Factorie, NLTK, Deeplearning4j
+* **Infrastructure**: Spark, Spark Streaming, Hadoop, Elasticsearch, Spring, Spring Boot, Hibernate/JPA, Jooq
+* **Storage**: MSSQL, Oracle, Cassandra, GridGain/Ignite, Kafka, HDFS
+* **Toolchain**: Gradle, Maven, Bamboo, Git, Docker

+### Project Overview

+* Healthcare Master Patient Index: resolving the identities of patients across multiple care facilities.
+Nationwide average of duplicate medical records is 8%.
+Developed state-of-the-art solution which empirically beats competitors in accuracy (in particular in false-negative error).
+The solution enhances the traditional Fellegi-Sunter probabilistic formulation by incorporating informative priors and modeling interaction/dependence.
+We use natural language processing techniques, supervised machine learning, and sophisticated data quality models to match against the semantic information as much as possible -- greatly exceeding the performance accessible to naive edit distance-based similarity approaches.
+This solution is in production in numerous integrated health networks and health information exchanges in Texas, Oklahoma, New York, and California.
+* Patient re-admission risk predictive modeling: predicting risk of unexpected re-admission for patients based on medical history, social factors, episode and discharge features to improve the quality of care and reduce the risk of hopsital CMS penalties.
+* Multi-cultural personal name parsing using a pipeline design with structured prediction, gender and culture classification, and re-ranking
+* Semi-structured address parsing using Conditional Random Fields and USPS and Census data (patent pending US 20160147943)
-* Detecting check fraud in banking transactions.
-This is running in production in a number of banks in the United States and Canada.
+* Detecting check fraud in batch-processing banking transactions.
+We deploy champion/challenger models with offline re-training.
+This is running in production at a large multi-bank processor.
+We achieved a ~90% detection rate with < 2% review rate, beating our competitor.
-* Scalable machine learning using Spark Streaming + Cassandra
+* Branch teller real-time fraud detection and compliance.
+Lead both the architecture, software design, and analytics development for ARGO's Teller-integrated fraud detection solution.
+This is a distributed, highly available solution that does metadata analysis of teller transactions to prevent loss at the branch.
+In addition, the solution tracks cash and monetary instruments for compliance reporting.
+This is running in production with more customer implementations in progress.
+* Cash Inventory Optimization forecasting cash needs at branches and ATMs to reduce cost
+* Customer attrition risk predictive modeling to indicate which customers are likely to be risk of leaving the institution.
+* Semi-structured text topic modeling, summarization, and sentiment analysis for customer complaint workflow optimization.
-* String similarity measurement and clustering at scale (patented).
+* String similarity measurement and clustering at scale (patent US9129010 B2).
 * Moving tens of millions of check images across the top 50 banks in the US every night.
-* Doing all of the above at high throughput and low latency in distributed clusters of machines.
-* A number of nitty gritty integration libraries for various IPC and RPC scenerios: marshalling between platforms like C# + JVM stuff, etc.

-### Technology

-* **Language expertise**: Java, Groovy, Python, C#/.NET, C/C++, SQL
-* **Infrastructure**: Spark, Spark Streaming, Hadoop, ELK, Elasticsearch, Docker
-* **Storage**: Cassandra, GridGain/Ignite, HDFS, Kafka, MSSQL, Postgres, Oracle
-* **Data Mining, Machine Learning**: KNIME, Weka, Mallet, scikit-learn, Factorie, NLTK, Deeplearning4j
+* Low-level integration libraries to bridge a proprietary 4th Generation Language to the .NET CLR handling marshalling and tracing.

 ### Education

 * **PhD, Computer Science**.
 University of Memphis.
 2017.
+  * Dissertation Title: "Improving Accuracy of Patient Demographic Matching and Identity Resolution"
 * **MS, Computer Science**.
 University of Memphis.
 2012.
 * **BA, Computer Science**.
 Rhodes College.
 2006.

 My academic background covers a wide range of computer science topics:

-* low level database work -- enhancing database query optimizers and storage subsystems for SSDs
-* distributed systems -- implementing 2 phase commit protocols in a distributed hash table system
-* challenging NLP problems -- grapheme to phoneme transduction in multiple languages using probabilistic graphical models
-* similarity problems -- using probabilistic models and a complicated data pipelines to do large scale demographic matching, improving the state of the art
+* Natural Language Processing: Grapheme to Phoneme (G2P) transduction, Parsing, Probabilistic Graphical Models, Structured Prediction
+* Database Systems: Query Optimization, Optimizing Storage Subsystems for SSDs
+* Distributed Systems: distributed hash tables, routing, distributed two-phase commit
+* Statistics: hypothesis testing, classification, survival analysis, time-series analysis

 ### Publications